V1cRR/ClusterAutoscaler/k8s/README.md

-### Create an IAM role and attach an IAM policy to it using eksctl
+### Create an IAM role and attach an IAM policy to it

 ```json
 {